FTLam11/fronk-tolks/README.md

 behavior).

 The truth is testing well is difficult, because it is not just about writing and running tests, testing is also about design.
-Design is **really fucking** hard.
-Adopting a test driven workflow has a high learning curve, and is takes time to turn into a habit.
+Design well is **really fucking** hard.
+Adopting a test driven workflow has a high learning curve, and takes time to turn into a habit.
+No one has time for that!?

 Have faith!
 Believe in yourself, you can do it!